awordforthat/nextjs-boilerplate/README.md

-# react-boilerplate
+# nextjs-boilerplate
-Bare-bones starter project with React (create-react-app) and Typescript
+Bare-bones starter project with NextJs and Typescript